 Interest rates are volatile and highly sensitive to many factors that are beyond our control, such as economic conditions and policies of various governmental and regulatory agencies, and, in particular U.S. monetary policy.
-For example, we face uncertainty regarding the interest rate risk, and resulting effect on our portfolio, that could result when the Federal Reserve reduces the amount of securities it holds on its balance sheet.
+For example, we face uncertainty regarding the interest rate risk, and resulting effect on our portfolio, that could result when the Federal Reserve reduces the amount of securities it holds on its balance sheet and changes its targeted federal funds rate.
 In recent years, it has been the policy of the Federal Reserve to maintain interest rates at historically low levels through a targeted federal funds rate and the purchase of U.S. Treasury and mortgage-backed securities.
 As a result, yields on securities we have purchased, and market rates on the loans we have originated, have generally been at levels lower than were available prior to the financial crisis.
 Consequently, the average yield on the Bank's interest-earning assets has generally decreased during the current low interest rate environment.
 If a low interest rate environment persists, we may be unable to increase our net interest income.

-As of December 31, 2020, we had \$671.9 million of noninterest bearing deposit accounts and \$1.83 billion of interest bearing deposit accounts.
-We do not know what future market rates will be.
+As of December 31, 2021, we had \$875.1 million of noninterest bearing deposit accounts and \$2.07 billion of interest bearing deposit accounts.
+We do not know what future market rates will be, and based on recent guidance from the Federal Reserve, we expect interest rates to rise in 2022.
 If we need to offer higher interest rates on these accounts to maintain current clients or attract new clients, our interest expense will increase, perhaps materially.
 Furthermore, if we fail to offer interest in a sufficient amount to keep these demand deposits, our core deposits may be reduced, which would require us to obtain funding in other ways or risk slowing our future asset growth.